 - iOS: use your computer or Android device instead (see below)

 While I know of others, these are the only ones I can really feel comfortable recommending for a variety of reasons.
 Which one you pick depends on personal preference

-Also note if you are stuck using an iOS device (either iPhone or iPad), note that despite substantial non-infringing uses of BitTorrent technology, Apple does not approve apps for the App Store that can download from BitTorrent; this could be seen as a symptom of Apple having final say on what apps are allowed in the App Store, a topic I have blogged about on many occasions.
+Also note if you are stuck using an iOS device (either iPhone or iPad), note that despite substantial lawful, non-copyright-infringing uses of BitTorrent technology, Apple apparently does not approve apps for the App Store that can download from BitTorrent; this could be seen as a symptom of Apple having final say on what apps are allowed in the App Store, a topic I have blogged about on many occasions.
 You will need to use a computer or Android device instead to download content via BitTorrent.
 (I am not intentionally snubbing iOS device users here by linking to torrents; Apple is, and that’s where your complaints should go.)

 Note that Android and other mobile BitTorrent apps may not necessarily continue downloading while running in the background.
 I would recommend keeping an eye on your battery level if you aren’t plugged in.

 Note that some particularly strict providers of internet access may not allow the use of BitTorrent at all and/or may run a non-neutral network where BitTorrent traffic is either blocked entirely, throttled/limited, logged, or otherwise interfered with.
 Using BitTorrent from public wireless internet access points, even if it is not specifically blocked (as it quite often is), is a bit riskier than normal and thus ill-advised; at minimum you will usually not be able to accept inbound connections (and thus, often you will not able to seed back properly), and at worst it may get your device immediately null-routed/banned from using that network.
 If possible, use a different port besides the “standard” port of 6881 (which is the most frequent target of blocking/limiting/throttling).